wtsi-hgi/cookie-monster/README.md

 ```

 #### Rules
-Rules have a matching criteria to which cookies are compared to determine if any action should be taken.
-If matched,
+Rules have a matching criteria (the precondition) to which cookies are compared to determine if any action should be
-the rule specifies an action for the cookie that can indicate that notification receivers should be informed and whether
+taken.
+If matched, the rule specifies an action for the cookie that can indicate that notification receivers should be
-further processing of the cookie is required.
-The order in which rules are applied is determined by their priority.
+informed and whether further processing of the cookie is required.
+The order in which rules are evaluated is determined
+by their priority.

 ##### Changing rules on-the-fly
 If ``RuleSource`` is being used by your ``ProcessorManager`` to attain the rules that are followed by ``Processor``